jayantrao88/Projects/README.md

 # Projects
-Has projects showcasing specific methodologies
+Has projects from Datacamp showcasing specific methodologies